aslushnikov/getting-started-with-cdp/README.md

   const page = await browser.newPage();

   // Create a raw DevTools protocol session to talk to the page.
-  // Use CDP to set animation playback rate. const client = await page.target().createCDPSession();
+  // Use CDP to set the animation playback rate. const client = await page.target().createCDPSession();
   await client.send('Animation.enable');
   client.on('Animation.animationCreated', () => {